IEEEComputerSocietyUNB/SlothBot/data/nlu.md

 ## intent:deny
-- No
+- no
-- Nops
+- nops
-- Never
+- never
-- Of course not
+- of course not
-- N
+- n
-- No, I don't
+- no, I don't
-- No, I am not
+- no, I am not